jsohlendorff/continuous_time_LTMLE/article.typ

     #figure(
         image("simulation_study/plots/boxplot_" + x + "_on_" + y + ".svg"),
         caption: [
-            Boxplots of the results for the case with varying effect of #eval(x, mode: "math") on #eval(y, mode: "math").
+            Boxplots of the estimates
+            for each estimator in each parameter setting for the cases with varying effects of #eval(x, mode: "math") on #eval(y, mode: "math").
-            The lines indicates the true value of the parameter.
+            The lines indicates the true value of the target parameter $Psi_tau^g (P)$.
         ],
     )

     #figure(
         image("simulation_study/plots/se_boxplot_" + x + "_on_" + y + ".svg"),
         caption: [
-            Boxplots of the standard errors for the case with varying effect of #eval(x, mode: "math") on #eval(y, mode: "math").
+            Boxplots of the standard errors
+            for each estimator (LTMLE and debiased ICE-IPCW) in each parameter setting for the cases with varying effects of #eval(x, mode: "math") on #eval(y, mode: "math").
-            The line indicates the empirical standard error of the estimates for each estimator.
+            The lines indicates the empirical standard error of the estimates for each estimator.
         ],
     )
 ]